Average Weather in Ponte Vedra Beach Florida, United States

 In Ponte Vedra Beach, the summers are hot, oppressive, and mostly cloudy; the winters are short, cool, windy, and partly cloudy; and it is wet year round.
 Over the course of the year, the temperature typically varies from 48°F to 89°F and is rarely below 36°F or above 94°F.

-Based on the tourism score, the best times of year to visit Ponte Vedra Beach for warm-weather activities are from late March to late May and from early October to mid November.
+Based on the tourism score, the best times of year to visit Ponte Vedra Beach for warm-weather activities are from late March to mid May and from early October to mid November.

 Average High and Low Temperature